demisto/content-docs/docs/contributing/sdk.md

 After finishing the development process, push the changes to your SDK fork on GitHub and [open a Pull Request from the forked repo](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to the [`demisto-sdk`](https://github.com/demisto/demisto-sdk) `master` branch.

-Once the Pull Request is open, it will be assigned to a member of the Cortex XSOAR SDK team to review.
+Once the Pull Request is open, it will be assigned to a member of the Demisto SDK team to review.

 In addition, you will see the following [GitHub Status Checks](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-status-checks) running: